I’m back in Edinburgh after yet another Yummick Roadtrip and I have the midge bite scabs and sunburn to prove it.

 Dinner was really nice.

-After, we danced our way back to the campsite to change and then headed down to the beach for a bonfire.
-I’ve come to realise I’m actually quite a sentimental piece of shit and found myself trying to memorise that moment on the beach.
+After, we danced our way back to the campsite to disco versions of Star Wars.
+We changed clothes and then headed down to the beach for a bonfire.
+I’ve come to realise I’m actually quite sentimental and found myself trying to memorise that moment on the beach.
 How everyone’s smiles reached all the way to their eyes.
 How the fire flickered in the sand.
-The feeling of being spun on the beach in a dance and the cold sand beneath my feet.
-How the stars looked overhead.
+The feeling of being spun on the beach in a dance and the cold sand between my toes.
+How even the stars seemed to dance along overhead.

 The next morning was rainy and fit the mood of farewells.
 Ellie Leigh returned to Wales to continue her amazing internship.
 Ben headed north and then south to London to start his summer job (He also drove off with all the remaining food and my camping mug!!!
 Sabotage!!).
 Tuva and Erling returned to Edinburgh.
 The rest of the Yummicks scattered to the wind to do amazing things of that I am sure.